 Don’t take your employer at their word if they say your workplace injury isn’t covered.

-Our Atlanta attorneys are national leaders in workers’ compensation litigation with 50+ years of experience.
+Our Atlanta injury attorneys are top national leaders in workers’ compensation litigation with over 75 years of experience.
 Insurance companies have skilled attorneys representing them, and so should you.

 Best of all, you don’t have to pay us a penny unless we win your case, so there’s no cost to learning about your rights.